TheNexusAvenger/Nexus-Plugin-Framework/README.md

 More information can be found [here](docs/contributing.md).

 ## License
-Nexus Instance is available under the terms of the Apache Liscence 2.0.
+Nexus Instance is available under the terms of the MIT Licence.
 See [LICENSE](LICENSE) for details.